IRAQ – The Trip

 Wadi Al-Salaam Cemetery TWHS.
 Easily the ugliest cemetery I have ever seen – a jumble of packed raised graves, few large tombs, billboards behind many graves, rough dirt paths and a tremendous amount of garbage, mostly flattened pop bottles.
 It is absolutely huge.

 Al Hannana Mosque.
 A modern mosque, the exterior has a huge tiled dome and one minaret.
-Inside has the area of the dome on one side and straight wall to the south.
+Inside has the area of the dome on one side and a straight wall to the south.
 The dome and ceiling are mirrored with calligraphy and a blue band of calligraphy bordered by neon red lights encircles it.
 The gates are brick and tiles.

 I had to wear long pants to enter.
-The guard used Google Translate (a first) to warn me that long pants are necessary anywhere in Najaf Government or one risks bullying.
+The guard used Google Translate (a first) to warn me that long pants are necessary anywhere in the Najaf Government or one risks bullying.

 KUFA